Projects per year

 Biography

-Shireen Morris researches, teaches and publishes in constitutional law and constitutional reform, Indigenous constitutional recognition, as well as public law more generally, specialising in the concept of a First Nations constitutional voice.
-Her research includes work on free speech and the implied freedom political communication, Australian republicanism, Australian monetary sovereignty and challenges of political polarisation, social media and democratic decline.
+Shireen researches public law, constitutional law and constitutional reform, previously specialising in the concept of a First Nations constitutional voice.
+Her research includes work on free speech and the implied freedom political communication, Australian monetary sovereignty and the role of central banks in constitutional democracies, policies for full employment, challenges of inequality and political polarisation, social media, disinformation and democratic decline, and Australian republicanism.
+More recently, Shireen has written about gambling reform in NSW.

 Prior to coming to Macquarie Law School, Shireen was a McKenzie Postdoctoral Fellow at Melbourne Law School, and before that she spent 7 years working at Cape York Institute as the senior adviser on Indigenous constitutional recognition.
 Shireen completed her PhD at Monash University, with a thesis on Indigenous constitutional recognition through a First Nations constitutional voice - now published as a book, A First Nations Voice in the Australian Constitution, with Hart Publishing.
 She completed a Juris Doctor (Master of Laws) at Monash and a Bachelor of Arts (English Major) at the University of Melbourne.